dbaio/portsfallout/README.rst

    # Update ports tree reference in the database
    30  0  *  *  *  /portsfallout/scripts/cron-import-index.sh

-   # Fetch/import all pkg-fallout's reports from the Mailman archive
+   # Fetch/import all pkg-fallout's reports from the Mlmmj archive of the
-   # of the previous day
+   # current month.
+Requests are cached, only new fallouts are fetched.
    45  0  *  *  *  /portsfallout/scripts/cron-scrapy.sh

-   # Fetch/import pkg-fallout's of the current day (partials)
+   # Fetch/import pkg-fallout's from the last month
-   30  10  *  *  *  /portsfallout/scripts/cron-scrapy.sh today
+   30  10  *  *  *  /portsfallout/scripts/cron-scrapy.sh lastmonth
-   30  18  *  *  *  /portsfallout/scripts/cron-scrapy.sh today

    # Update DNS values of the pkg-fallout servers
    45  3  *  *  *  python manage.py server_update